 CERVA was officially established in 1997 but its institutions have existed since the early 1900s.
 It focuses on the safety of food production, veterinary health and public health.

 Given their complementary activities, the merger between the ISP and the CERVA in 2018 has allowed for a streamlining of their human and material resources while offering a global response to the health challenges posed by today’s society.
 Sciensano is based on the ‘One Health’ concept whereby human health, animal health and environmental management are intrinsically linked.
 Sciensano seeks to decipher the mechanisms governing interactions between humans, animals and the environment to prevent, assess and minimise threats to public health.
-Its expertise is put at the service of a single credo: healthy all life long.

 A look back over the key events that have marked its history.